Music City Total Access Discount Attraction Pass

 You’ve probably spent countless hours in front of a screen watching a hero save the world, solve a mystery, plan a prison break or repair a spaceship to return home.
 Now it’s your turn!
 We offer an escape from ordinary life that allows you to live the stories you love.
 You will be part of a team, locked in a room and have one hour to complete a mission and escape.
 We offer 7 immersive escape experiences.
 You must call at least 1 day in advance to make your reservation.
 Your Total Access Pass serial number will be required when reserving your space. nashvilleescapegame.com Approx. length: 1 hour

 The “Famous Footsteps” (Walking Tour) - Reservations Required

 Johnny Cash, Patsy Cline, Hank Williams, Dolly Parton, Keith Urban, Elvis Presley, Willie Nelson, and Tom Ryman are just a few of the people who have made their mark on the historical city of Nashville.
-On this tour you'll walk paths along lower Broadway, learning about the people (and places) that helped make it "Music City".
+On this tour we walk paths along lower Broadway, learning about the people (and places) that helped make it “Music City.”
+Guided tour distance is approximately 6 blocks and typically takes 2 hours.
 Tours are made by reservation.
 A calendar of available days and times is at experiencenashvilletours.com.
-Tour distance is approximately 6 blocks and typically takes 2 hours - guided.
+Tour distance is approximately 6 blocks and typically takes 2 hours - guided

 4125 Whites Creek Pike